eslam-mohamed-reda/HackingResources/pages/security-awareness.md

-# Security Awareness tools
+---
+layout: page
+title: "Security Awareness tools"
+meta_title: "Awareness"
+subheadline: "Offensive"

-A collection of free and open source tools that can be used to increase **Awareness** in an enterprise
+teaser: "A collection of free and open source tools that can be used to increase<b>Awareness</b> in an enterprise "
+header:
+   image_fullwidth: ""
+permalink: "/security-awareness "
+---

-* ### Resources :books:
+* ### Resources

 ***